Aaron Ashmore: Recent work (2014–present)

 From 2015 to 2019, Ashmore co-starred as John Jaqobis on Syfy's space drama Killjoys.
 He was one of the three leads in the series, portraying a bounty hunter.
 Killjoys ran for five seasons, ending in 2019.
 That same year, Ashmore received a Canadian Screen Award nomination for Best Lead Actor in a Drama Series for his work on the show.

 In film, Ashmore had a supporting role in Regression (2015) and appeared in TV movies such as Lifetime's Swept Under (2015) and Wish Upon a Christmas (2015).
 He later starred as Sean, a morally ambiguous tow-truck driver, in the Toronto-set crime thriller 22 Chaser (2018).

 In 2020, Ashmore appeared as Duncan Locke in the fantasy television series Locke & Key, first in a recurring role during the first season and later as part of the main cast in the second season.
 He went on to appear in the second season of Ginny & Georgia (2023) as Gil Timmins, Georgia's ex-boyfriend and the father of her son, Austin.
 Since 2022, Ashmore has co-starred as Captain William "Wheezer" Heaseman in the Canadian medical drama series SkyMed, which follows the lives of air ambulance crews in remote Northern Canada.
 The series was renewed for a third season in 2024, when he was promoted to series regular.

 Ashmore also co-stars in the Great American Media's mystery franchise The Ainsley McGregor Mysteries.
 He plays Jake Trenton, the love interest of Ainsley McGregor, in A Case for the Winemaker (2024) and A Case for the Yarn Maker (2025).
+Ashmore appears in the second season of Hallmark's Mistletoe Murders as Aaron.

 Personal life

 Ashmore and his twin brother Shawn have matching tattoos on their wrists reading "GMA," which stands for "Good Man Ashmore."
 Aaron has said the tattoo is a tribute to their step-grandfather Gangu Jagtiani, who married their grandmother before the twins were born and was always regarded as their grandfather.

 On June 20, 2014, Ashmore married Zoë Kate.
 The couple's first daughter was born in 2016.
 Their second daughter was born in 2019.

 In March 2025, Ashmore revealed on the Inside of You podcast that he and Kate had quietly separated and finalized their divorce during the COVID‑19 pandemic.

-A longtime science fiction fan, Ashmore has cited Star Trek: The Next Generation, Star Trek: Deep Space Nine and The X-Files among his favorite shows.
+A longtime science fiction fan, Ashmore has cited Star Trek: The Next Generation, Star Trek: Deep Space Nine, and The X-Files among his favorite shows.